 9. The Walk (2015)

 Directed by - Robert Zemeckis

 Cast - Joseph Gordon-Levitt, Charlotte Le Bon, Guillaume Baillargeon

 Set in the Paris of 1970s, The Walk is one of the most stylish and thrilling biopics I've ever watched.

 Philippe Petit (Joseph Gordon-Levitt) is a French street juggler and high-wire artist who puts together a team of people to help him realize his dream of walking on a high-wire between The Twin Towers of the World Trade Center.

 Robert Zemeckis has created a breathtakingly beautiful visual masterpiece.
 The Walk is a highly entertaining adventure, meant to be watched on the big screen.

 Directed by - Ethan Coen, Joel Coen

 Cast - Brad Pitt, Frances McDormand, George Clooney, John Malkovich, Tilda Swinton, Richard Jenkins, Elizabeth Marvel

-Two gym employees accidentally find a disk containing the memoirs of a CIA agent & attempt to blackmail the owner & try to sell the disk to the Russians believing it to be top-secret government information.
+Two gym employees accidentally find a disk containing the memoirs of a CIA agent and attempt to blackmail the owner and try to sell the disk to the Russians believing it to be top-secret government information.